Engineering 101/Waterloo Ready

 - how parents can support

 In the past, weak mathematical abilities and missing background topics have been identified as a cause for poor academic performance.
-Possible missing background topics are even more relevant this year, given that many incoming students have had their final year of studies interrupted by the pandemic.
+Possible missing background topics are even more relevant this year, given that many incoming students have had their final year of studies impacted by the pandemic.

 Wondering how you'll find your way around campus, make great friends, join a team, get involved, or just get a handle on what your new world is all about?